 Sweet Application using the Salt Dissolution CFD Model in FLOW-3D

-This article highlights developments to be released in FLOW-3D version 10.0 in 2011.
+This article highlights developments to be released in FLOW-3D version 10.0.
 The model is compatible with all standard features of FLOW-3D.

 Dissolution of salt in liquid is involved in many CFD applications—from solution mining to food processing to medical applications.
 This article describes preliminary results from a computational model for dissolving salt in fluids and tracking the solute in the brine.